 Locked Out – Crowded House

 “I’ve been locked out.
 I’ve been locked in.
 But I always seem to come back again.”
-This moody song was featured on both Crowded House’s album Together Alone and on the Reality Bites soundtrack.
+This moody song was featured on both Crowded House’s album Together Alone and on the soundtrack.
 The song can be heard playing in the movie when the main character Lelaina visits her friend Vicki at the popular clothing store, The Gap.